DrNattapoom/Federated_Learning/README.md

 ### 2. Federated Learning Implementation using PyTorch and Flower
    -  Train a Convolutional Neural Network on CIFAR10
    -  1 server, 2 clients with the same model
    -  Logic: Using local datasets, each client produces weight updates for the model, which will then send to a server to aggregate and improve the model.
 And the improved model will then send back to each client.
+Repeat this process 3 times.
+   -  NOTE: If the local datasets do not exist, the datasets will be downloaded first.
 ```
 Project Setup
-   -  server.py
+   -  server.py # host the server
-   -  client.py
+   -  client.py # train the model
 ```
 ```
 Package Requirements